Aazmp/vp8oclenc/README.md

 If input_file is set as @
 it will be set to stdin

-... sorry for bad English
+... sorry for bad English and bad programming